Thompson 2-run HR backs Urías' 17th win, Dodgers beat Giants – KION546

 UP NEXT

-LHP Andrew Heaney (3-2, 2.84 ERA) starts the series finale for Los Angeles having gone 1-3 with a 6.92 ERA and 38 strikeouts in his career vs. the Giants.
+LHP Andrew Heaney (3-2, 2.84 ERA) starts the series finale for Los Angeles.
+He is 1-3 with a 6.92 ERA and 38 strikeouts in his career vs. the Giants.
 San Francisco counters with RHP Alex Cobb (6-6, 3.48) looking to win his fourth straight decision and back-to-back starts for the first time since May.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports